Stuck wondering whether you're really ready to host your first online summit? Well, now you can stop wondering!

 And first is your email list.
 You do not need an email list to host an online summit.
 A summit will give you an email list so it's silly if you're waiting for that email list first.
 Listen to episode 15 for details on how to host a summit without one, but right now I'm giving you permission to stop waiting.
 Go for it if that's what you were waiting for.

 And the last thing I do not want you to wait for this feeling like you are completely ready.
-If you're waiting until you do feel completely ready to host a summit, you're going to be waiting a while to be totally honest with you.
+If you're waiting until you do feel completely ready to host a summit, you're going to be waiting a while.
 If you have what we talked about earlier in this episode in place, it's time and you can stop waiting.
 I waited way longer than I wish I would have, which I just talked about in episode 24 so go back and listen to that if you haven't yet, but please don't wait until you feel like you're ready.

 If you have the things we talked about earlier in this episode in place, you are ready to plan that summit.